Kharijites: Sufriyya

 Distinct Sufriyya and Ibadiyya sects are attested from the early eighth century in North Africa and Oman.
 The two differed in association with different tribal groups and competed for popular support.
 During the last days of the Umayyad empire, a major Sufri revolt erupted in Iraq in 744.
 It was at first led by Sa'id ibn Bahdal al-Shaybani, and after his death from plague, Dahhak ibn Qays al-Shaybani.
 Joined by many more Sufriyya from other parts of the empire, he captured Kufa in April 745 and later Wasit, which had replaced Kufa as the regional capital under Hajjaj.
-At this stage even some Umayyad officials, including two sons of former caliphs (Sulayman, son of Hisham and Abd Allah, son of Umar II), recognized him as caliph and joined his ranks.
+At this stage even some Umayyad officials, including two sons of former caliphs (Sulayman, son of Hisham and Abd Allah, son of Umar ibn Abd al-Aziz), recognized him as caliph and joined his ranks.
 Dahhak captured Mosul, but was killed by the forces of the Caliph Marwan II in 746.
-His successor, Shayban ibn Abd al-Aziz al-Yashkuri, was driven out from Mosul by Marwan II and fled to Fars to join the Shi'a leader Abd Allah ibn Mu'awiya, who ruled in opposition to the Umayyads.
+His successor, Shayban ibn Abd al-Aziz al-Yashkuri, was driven out from Mosul by Marwan II and fled to Fars to join the Alid leader Abd Allah ibn Mu'awiya, who ruled in opposition to the Umayyads.
 Attacked there by the Umayyads, they dispersed and Shayban fled to Oman, where he was killed by the local leaders around 751.
 Under the Abbasids, who had toppled the Umayyads in 750, Sufri revolts in the eastern parts of the empire continued for almost two centuries, though at a small scale and were easily put down.
 However, in revolts led by Abd al-Hamid al-Bajali in 866–877 and by Harun ibn Abd Allah al-Bajali in 880–896, the Kharijites gained control of northern Mesopotamia from the Abbasids and collected taxes.

 By the mid-8th century, the quietist Kharijites appeared in North Africa.
 They were mostly of Berber origin and were recruited through missionary activity.
 With the Ibadi–Sufri distinction emergent in this period, the groups with no Ibadi affiliation were associated with the Sufriyya.
 Around 740, the Sufriyya under the leadership of Maysara al-Matghari had revolted in Tangiers and captured the city from the Umayyads.
 They marched onto the provincial capital Kairouan, but were unable to capture it.
 Nevertheless, Sufri disturbances in North Africa continued throughout the Umayyad period.
 Around 750, the Sufri Midrarids established a dynasty in Sijilmasa, in modern Morocco.
 The dynasty survived until the Fatimid capture of the city in 909.
 Nonetheless, the Midrarids continued governing the city under intermittent Fatimid suzerainty until 976.
 The North African Sufriyya later disappeared, and their remnants were absorbed into the Ibadiyya around the tenth or 11th century.